 What Can You Do With the Look?

-Amazon’s Echo Look can do everything Alexa does on the Echo speakers, but adds a slew of new features thanks to its integrated 5 MP camera.
+Amazon’s Echo Look carries basic Alexa features, but adds a slew of new tricks thanks to its integrated hand-free 5MP camera.
 With a voice command, you can snap full-length pictures of yourself.
 Amazon invites you to use this to preview your outfit for the day.